mattgara/aimless/README.md

 * autoencoder: for predicting inputs and filtering.
 See http://en.wikipedia.org/wiki/Autoencoder

 * hmm: Hidden Markov Models, a library of reusable functionailty related to.
+See http://en.wikipedia.org/wiki/Hidden_Markov_model